Life in the Spotlight: Author Opportunities After Publication 2014< Return to Workshops October 7 – October 12, 2014

 Alison Green Myers is a National Writing Fellow and Literacy Specialist.
 She specializes in connecting curriculum-driven instruction to creative writing and language work.

-Bobbie has spent over 25 years exploring every corner of the children’s book publishing industry.
-Her career has taken her …
+Bobbie has spent over 30 years exploring every corner of the children’s book publishing industry.
+Her career has taken her from manager of a children’s independent bookstore to children’s buyer and children’s sales/marketing director of a book distributor to freelance …

 “Peter Jacobi’s Life in the Spotlight gave me the jump start I needed to overcome my fear of public speaking and publicity, in a group setting.
 Peter warmly gave us one-to-one attention to help us build confidence through reading, interviewing, and performing on-site school presentations.
 The lectern has become a good friend.” —Lori Ries, author of Aggie and Ben, Three Stories (an Oregon Book Award Finalist); Super Sam; Mrs. Fickle’s Pickles; Fix It, Sam!and Punk Wig.
 Lori now promotes her work through school visits, author signings, and conferences.
 Life in the Spotlight, 2006.